jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 1. MariaDB/TCP: add the `DB_BACKEND` selector, render `context.xml` for
    MariaDB/TCP, run `make sql.fill`, start the units, and verify one PV.
-2. MariaDB/UDS: once aa-maven ships JNA, render the `localSocket` URL form and verify over the socket.
+2. MariaDB/UDS: render the `localSocket` URL form and verify over the socket;
+   the JNA jars the driver needs are already in the WARs.
 3. SQLite3: render the SQLite DataSource and initialization and verify with no DB service present.